 Create a new HELOC

-Although this option draws on your ownership stake, a home equity loan is different from a line of credit.
-It makes payments in one whole sum amount and requires borrowers to resume repayments at a fixed interest rate.
+Although this option taps into your ownership stake, a home equity loan differs from a line of credit.
+It provides a lump sum payment and requires borrowers to begin repayment with a fixed interest rate.
 Fixed interest rates, steady monthly payments, and a longer repayment term make this refinancing option a good one to consider.

 Survey a Cash-Out Refinance